 Common Name: Rough-Seed Buttercup

-Ranunculus muricatus is a Annual up to 0.30 metres tall.
+Ranunculus muricatus is an annual plant that can grow up to 0.30 metres tall.

 All parts of the plant are poisonous when fresh, the toxins are destroyed by heat or by drying[